 What information needs to be on the cue sheet?

-- The cue sheet should have identifying information for the program it represents (i.e. film, episode of television series, etc.) and should list the cue title, duration, usage and entitled parties (writers/composers and publishers) for each PRO registered cue.
+- The cue sheet should have identifying information for the program it represents (i.e. film, the episode of television series, etc.) and should list the cue title, duration, usage and entitled parties (writers/composers and publishers) for each PRO registered cue.

 Who is responsible for submitting the cue sheets?